MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsTerminateProcess.md

 `process`

-The handle to the process to terminate
+The handle to the process to terminate.

 `operation`

-The handle to the operation tracking the terminate operation
+The handle to the operation tracking the terminate operation.

 `options`